Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-and-redeeming-a-reward.md

 ## Functions
 The available functions are:

-- Claims a Reward
+1. Claim a Reward
-- Check for the task completion
+2. Check if the claim is successful
-- Redeem a Reward
+3. Redeem the Reward

 ## API Documentation
 All the Payment Order API functions are fully documented in the [Transaction API documentation](https://api-docs.imbursepayments.com/?version=latest#09f68806-2b90-433d-9f6d-684cfef1d890).